andrew henderson menu

 The department is pretty straightforward and usually deals with, as the name indicates, disease control and all associated issues.

-But during the pandemic, CDC did something many would argue far above their designated role.
-They issued a long-term eviction moratorium.
+However, during the pandemic, the CDC did something many would argue far above its designated role.
+It issued a long-term eviction moratorium.

 The eviction order ended on August 26, 2021, after a Supreme Court ruling, but not before it put a lot of people out of business.

-In essence, the US government has shown how easily it can put people out of business if they think that is the right move.
+In essence, the US government has shown how easily it can put people out of business if it thinks it’s the right move.

-If you’re intelligent enough, it shouldn’t be rocket science to figure out that if they’ve done it once, they can easily do it again – pandemic or not.
+It shouldn’t be rocket science to figure out that if it’s done it once, it can easily do it again – pandemic or not.

 Should you stick around for that and take your chances?
 We don’t think so.